 Like most doctors in the 19th century, Sims originally had little interest in treating female patients—and no specific gynecological training.
 Indeed, examining and treating female organs was widely considered offensive and unsavory.
 But his interest in treating women changed when he was asked to help a patient who had fallen off a horse and was suffering from pelvic and back pain.

 To treat this woman’s injury, Sims realized he needed to look directly into her vagina.
 He positioned her on all fours, leaning forward, and then used his fingers to help him see inside.
 This discovery helped him develop the precursor to the modern speculum: the bent handle of a pewter spoon.

-While some doctors didn’t trust anesthesia, Sims’s decision to not use it—or any other numbing technique—was based on his misguided belief that black people didn’t experience pain like white people did.
+While some doctors didn’t trust anesthesia, Sims’ decision to not use it—or any other numbing technique—was based on his misguided belief that Black people didn’t experience pain like white people did.
 It’s a notion that persists today, according to a study conducted at the University of Virginia, and published in the April 4, 2016 Proceedings of the National Academy of Sciences.

-Today, J. Marion Sims continues to loom large in the medical field, celebrated as a medical trailblazer.
-His statue sits opposite the New York Academy of Medicine in Central Park, New York City, as well as in South Carolina and outside his old medical school.
+J. Marion Sims continues to loom large in the medical field, celebrated as a medical trailblazer.
+Statues were erected to him in, among other places, New York City's Central Park, the South Carolina statehouse and outside his old medical school, Jefferson University, in Philadelphia.

-This isn’t a new argument.
-In a 1941 paper titled “The Negro’s Contribution to Surgery,” published in the Journal of the National Medical Association, Dr. John A. Kenney of the Tuskegee Institute, considered the dean of black dermatology, wrote, “I suggest that a monument be raised and dedicated to the nameless Negroes who have contributed so much to surgery by the ‘guinea pig’ route.”
-Kenney was referring to the countless individuals like Lucy, Anarcha and Betsey, whose stories have been erased from history.
+It's a recognition some see as overdue.
+In a 1941 paper titled “The Negro’s Contribution to Surgery,” published in the Journal of the National Medical Association, Dr. John A. Kenney of the Tuskegee Institute, considered the dean of Black dermatology, wrote, “I suggest that a monument be raised and dedicated to the nameless Negroes who have contributed so much to surgery by the ‘guinea pig’ route.”